 A New MOU

 On February 24, 2021, West Virginia Gov. Jim Justice and Vietnam’s Vice Minister of Industry and Trade, Do Thang Hai, marked the beginning of a formal relationship between the two governments with the signing of a Memorandum of Understanding.
 MOUs outline areas of cooperation with a focus on trade, education and tourism.
 Facilitated by U.S. Rep. Carol Miller, this agreement opens additional doors for West Virginia exporters to sell goods and services and produce new leads for direct investment.

 Still not sure Vietnam is the right market for your products?
 Take advantage of customized market research reports through the WV RAISE Initiative.
 Learn more at westvirginia.gov/export-assistance.
-You can also learn more about market entry and STEP grant funding opportunities to support your export marketing efforts by contacting a West Virginia Development Office trade representative.
+You can also learn more about market entry and STEP grant funding opportunities to support your export marketing efforts by contacting a West Virginia Department of Economic Development trade representative.

 By Caitlin Ashley-Lizarraga

 International Trade Representative